dmonzonis/Nookpendium/README.md

 The app can currently be installed in three different ways:

 - Either by downloading it from the Google Play Store
-- By downloading the latest stable version APK from [https://github.com/dmonzonis/Nookpendium/releases](GitHub)
+- By downloading the latest stable version APK [here](https://github.com/dmonzonis/Nookpendium/releases/latest)
 - By cloning the repository and importing the project into Android Studio, then compiling the APK yourself (unstable)